 I am deeply committed to public service and sit on the advisory council for Glynwood, an agricultural non-profit serving New York State’s Hudson Valley, and the Julia Child Foundation.
 I am the Junior Board Chair for the Food Education Fund a non-profit that serves the students of Food and Finance High School.
 I am passionate about palliative care, building a world where women have power, and social justice.

-I previously spent several years developing programing and cooking in some of New York City's best kitchens and worked as a farmer with Flying Pigs Farm in Shushan, NY.
+I previously spent several years developing programming and cooking in some of New York City's best kitchens and worked as a farmer with Flying Pigs Farm in Shushan, NY.
 I have a M.S. in Urban Policy Analysis and Management from The New School and a B.A. in Creative Writing and Literature from the University of Michigan.
 My work has been profiled in The New Yorker, The New York Times, CBS This Morning, Saveur, and Civil Eats.